David-Manniche/TheMarket/readme.txt

-    => 035290 - admin> request catalog> edit> shipping country field text is differing from shipped to font => 035288 - while adding catalog shipping> suggestion list should appear on click (as working earlier) instead of typing => 035292 - on adding inventory for requested catalog> getting invalid request and inventory getting created
+    => 035290 - admin> request catalog> edit> shipping country field text is differing from shipped to font => 035288 - while adding catalog shipping> suggestion list should appear on click (as working earlier) instead of typing => 035292 - on adding inventory for requested catalog> getting invalid request and inventory getting created => 035295 - while adding vol discount> min qty allowed should be 2